Azure/missionlz/docs/deployment-guide-bicep.md

 ## Prerequisites

 - One or more Azure subscriptions where you or an identity you manage has `Owner` [RBAC permissions](https://docs.microsoft.com/en-us/azure/role-based-access-control/built-in-roles#owner)
-- If you plan to deploy using the Azure Portal, then you need access to the portal in the cloud you want to deploy to, such as [https://portal.azure.com](https://portal.azure.com) or [https://portal.azure.us](https://portal.azure.us).
+- For deployments in the Azure Portal you need access to the portal in the cloud you want to deploy to, such as [https://portal.azure.com](https://portal.azure.com) or [https://portal.azure.us](https://portal.azure.us).
-- If you plan to deploy using BASH or a Windows shell, then a terminal instance with the AZ CLI installed is required.
+- For deployments in BASH or a Windows shell, then a terminal instance with the AZ CLI installed is required.
 For example, [Azure Cloud Shell](https://docs.microsoft.com/en-us/azure/cloud-shell/overview), the MLZ [development container](../../.devcontainer/README.md), or a command shell on your local machine with the [AZ CLI](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli) installed.
-- If you plan to deploy using PowerShell then you need a PowerShell terminal with the [Azure Az PowerShell module](https://docs.microsoft.com/en-us/powershell/azure/what-is-azure-powershell) installed.
+- For PowerShell deployments you need a PowerShell terminal with the [Azure Az PowerShell module](https://docs.microsoft.com/en-us/powershell/azure/what-is-azure-powershell) installed.

 > NOTE: The AZ CLI will automatically install the Bicep tools when a command is run that needs them, or you can manually install them following the [instructions here.](https://docs.microsoft.com/en-us/azure/azure-resource-manager/bicep/install#azure-cli)